Chute-Saint-Philippe

 The village is located in a fairly flat valley surrounded by a mountainous area of the Laurentian Hills that are dominated by mixed forest.

 History

 The settlement initially had the name Chute-Leon at the beginning of the 20th century, in memory of Pope Leo XIII (1810-1903), and was called Victoria Falls by 1903, in honour of Queen Victoria (1819-1901).

 In 1921, a mission was founded here with Philip the Apostle as its patron saint.
 In 1934, the local post office was renamed to Chute-Saint-Philippe, taking its name from a drop on the Kiamika River and the patron saint.
 On December 26, 1940, the Municipality of Chute St-Philippe was formed out of territory ceded from Ferme-Neuve and an adjacent unorganized territory.
 In 1969, the orthography was adjusted to Chute-Saint-Philippe.

 In 1966, the mission received its status as a parish.

+Geography

+The municipality is located on the western shore of Petit Lac Kiamika, a widening of the Kiamika River.
+This tributary of the Lièvre River meanders from east to west in the southwestern part of the municipality.